CCI-MOC/m2/docs/Beginners_guide_docs/BMI_installation.md

         service = true
 ```

-  b.
-To match your HIL setup as follows:
+  -    To match your HIL setup as follows:

 ```
 	[fs]